 PETALUMA, Calif.
-(AP) — A Northern California slaughterhouse has voluntary halted operations after recalling more than 8.7 million pounds of beef products.
+(AP) — A congressman says federal officials have launched a criminal probe of a Northern California slaughterhouse that recently recalled more than 8.7 million pounds of beef.

 Information from: The Santa Rosa Press Democrat, http://www.pressdemocrat.com